webgpu-native/webgpu-headers/doc/articles/Asynchronous Operations.md

 Events:

 - Events which come from the CPU are always "mixable events".
-    - ::wgpuInstanceRequestAdapter
+    - @ref wgpuInstanceRequestAdapter
-    - ::wgpuAdapterRequestDevice
+    - @ref wgpuAdapterRequestDevice
-    - ::wgpuShaderModuleGetCompilationInfo
+    - @ref wgpuShaderModuleGetCompilationInfo
-    - ::wgpuDeviceCreateRenderPipelineAsync
+    - @ref wgpuDeviceCreateRenderPipelineAsync
-    - ::wgpuDeviceCreateComputePipelineAsync
+    - @ref wgpuDeviceCreateComputePipelineAsync
-    - ::wgpuDevicePopErrorScope
+    - @ref wgpuDevicePopErrorScope
+    - Device loss (@ref WGPUDeviceDescriptor::deviceLostCallbackInfo + @ref wgpuDeviceGetLostFuture)
 - Events which come from the GPU are "mixable events" *if* @ref WGPUFeatureName_MixableQueueEvents is enabled on the device, and "device-exclusive queue events" otherwise.
-    - ::wgpuBufferMapAsync
+    - @ref wgpuBufferMapAsync
-    - ::wgpuQueueOnSubmittedWorkDone
+    - @ref wgpuQueueOnSubmittedWorkDone

 ## wgpuInstanceProcessEvents {#Process-Events}
 `void wgpuInstanceProcessEvents(WGPUInstance)`